joshbegley/nyt-latest/previous.md

 https://nytimes.com/live/2024/07/21/us/trump-biden-election/bidens-decision-throws-the-2024-race-into-disarray-heres-the-latest

 **Biden Drops Out of Race, Scrambling the Campaign for the White House**\
-`The president’s withdrawal under pressure from fellow Democrats after a disastrous debate cleared the way for a new nominee to take on former President Donald J. Trump in the fall.`\
+`The president’s withdrawal under pressure from fellow Democrats cleared the way for a new nominee to take on former President Donald J. Trump in the fall.
+He quickly endorsed Vice President Kamala Harris.`\
 https://nytimes.com/2024/07/21/us/politics/biden-drops-out.html

 **Biden and Georgia Are Waging a Fight Over Medicaid and the Future of Obamacare**\